aleju/face-generator/README.md

 D contains three subnetworks:
 * A fully connected network that works directly on the images (without convolutions).
 It contains two layers of size 1024.
-* A small convolutional network with two layers of 64 kernels (3x3) feeding into a 1024 fully connected layer.
+* A small convolutional network with two layers of 64 kernels (3x3) and two layers of 128 kernels (3x3) feeding into a 1024 fully connected layer.
+Contains one pooling layer.
-* A small convolutional network with two layers of 32 kernels (5x5) feeding into a 1024 fully connected layer.
+* A small convolutional network with two layers of 32 kernels (5x5) and two layers of 54 kernels (5x5) feeding into a 1024 fully connected layer.
+Contains two pooling layers.

-The three networks are concatenated to a vector of size 3*1024, followed by two fully connected layers of size 2048 and a last layer with 1 neuron.
+The three networks are concatenated to a vector of size 3*1024, followed by one fully connected layers of size 1024 and a final layer with 1 neuron.
 All activations are PReLUs, except for the last layer, which uses sigmoid.
 Dropout is used between all fully connected layers.
 Spatial Dropout (drops out full kernel results) is used at the end of the convolutional layers.
 The architecture is intended to capture the rough structure (via the fully connected subnetwork), as well as fine details (3x3 conv net, e.g. for eyes) and rougher details (5x5 conv net, e.g. for skin).